 Workers who are injured on the job and file a workers’ compensation claim often face an immediate denial.
 Surprisingly, only 20 percent of those who receive a denial will pursue their claim further.
 This is good news for employers and insurance companies but bad news for employees.

-- Hinds County, Mississippi had the most occurrence of injuries (Harrison County and Madison County were 2nd and 3rd respectively)
+- Hinds County, Mississippi had the most occurrence of injuries followed by Harrison County

 - Lower back injuries were the most common injuries reported (knees and shoulders were 3rd and 4th respectively)